-Prepaid Items- Certain payments to vendors or other governments reflect costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
+Prepaid Items-Certain payments to vendors or other governments reflect costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
 The cost of prepaid items is recorded as expense/expenditures when consumed rather than when purchased.

 Real Estate Acquired for Resale-In the course of conducting its urban renewal activities, the Agency acquires real property for use in future urban renewal projects.
 The value recorded for this property is established by its acquisition cost and additional cost of improvements made on the property until the asset is ready for sale.
 When the property is ready for sale, market value can be established.
-During the year ended June 30, 2022, the Agency did not acquire or sell any property.
+During the year ended June 30, 2023, the Agency sold one property for a gain of \$941,000.
+The property sold was 61 Terrace, identification number 111.17-5-1.1, acquired in 1983 for a recorded value of \$135,000.